apache/pekko-samples/pekko-sample-distributed-workers-scala/README.md

 The back-end nodes host the `WorkManager` actor, which manages work, keeps track of available workers, and notifies registered workers when new work is available.
-The single `WorkManager` actor is the heart of the solution, with built-in resilience provided by the [Akka Cluster Singleton](http://doc.akka.io/docs/akka/current/scala/guide/modules.html#cluster-singleton).
+The single `WorkManager` actor is the heart of the solution, with built-in resilience provided by the [Pekko Cluster Singleton](http://pekko.apache.org/docs/pekko/current//scala/guide/modules.html#cluster-singleton).

 ### The WorkManager singleton

-The [Cluster Singleton](http://doc.akka.io/docs/akka/current/scala/guide/modules.html#cluster-singleton) tool in Akka makes sure an actor only runs concurrently on one node within the subset of nodes marked with the role `back-end` at any given time.
+The [Cluster Singleton](http://pekko.apache.org/docs/pekko/current//scala/guide/modules.html#cluster-singleton) tool in Pekko makes sure an actor only runs concurrently on one node within the subset of nodes marked with the role `back-end` at any given time.
 It will run on the oldest back-end node.
-If the node on which the 'WorkManager' is running is removed from the cluster, Akka starts a new
+If the node on which the 'WorkManager' is running is removed from the cluster, Pekkostarts a new
 `WorkManager` on the next oldest node.
 Other nodes in the cluster interact with the `WorkManager` through the `ClusterSingletonProxy` without knowing the explicit location.
 You can see this interaction in the `FrontEnd` and `Worker` actors.